-The Board maintains its cash in bank deposit accounts which, at times, may exceed federally insured limits.
-Deposits that exceed the federally insured limit are collateralized by the financial institution, which held collateral valued at approximately \$1,198,523 and \$2,310,000 as of July 31, 2017 and 2016, respectively.
-For the fiscal year ended July 31, 2017, management believes that the combined total FDIC coverage of \$250,000 and collateral valued at \$1,198,523 are sufficient to satisfy the AMS collateral requirement.
 In order to comply with the AMS's investment policy, the Board is responsible for investing its funds only in interest-bearing accounts that are risk-free and short-term.
+During the year ended July 31, 2017, the Board maintained its cash in bank deposit accounts which, at times, may have exceeded federally insured limits.
+Deposits that exceeded the federally insured limit were collateralized by the financial institution.
+For the year ended July 31, 2017, management believed that the combined total FDIC coverage of \$250,000 and collateral valued at \$1,198,523 were sufficient to satisfy the AMS requirements.
+During the year ended July 31, 2018, the Board moved funds to a sweep account, which is fully FDIC insured.